efex85/unraid_plugin-plex_library_refresh/README.md

 after a change (something added or removed), triggers a scoped Plex library refresh for that directory - no full-library rescan.

-This is a **native Unraid plugin**, not a Docker container: it installs directly into Unraid's OS and shows up under Settings in the webGUI.

 > **Note on testing:** individual pieces (the monitor daemon's
 > change-detection/debounce logic, the settings page's save/load handling,